For specific demographic information requests, contact Kristi Bartlett , VP of Economic Development, 239.403.2914

 Collier County has a strong infrastructure in place including four airport located within the county; close proximity to the Southwest Florida International Airport; direct access to Interstate 75, which extends from Canada to Naples and connects the west coast to the east coast of the state; and widespread availability of high-speed internet and telecommunications.

 Collier County is world-renowned for its beautiful beaches, limitless recreational opportunities and over 80 championship golf courses.
 Marco Island is the #1 Island in the Nation and #4 in the World (Trip Advisor).
 Naples has ranked as the 2nd Happiest Seaside Town (Coastal Living) and as America’s 9th best small town (Smithsonian).
 The Collier County School District is an “A” ranked school district in the State of Florida with an annual graduation rate of 81 percent.
-There are three institutions of higher education in the county (Ave Maria University, Florida Southwestern State College and Hodges University) and Florida Gulf Coast University located 20 miles north.
+There are four institutions of higher education in the county (Ave Maria University, Ave Maria School of Law, Florida Southwestern State College and Hodges University) and Florida Gulf Coast University located 20 miles north.
 Collier County is also home to two world class hospitals, NCH Healthcare System and Physicians Regional Healthcare System.
 Collier County’s “after work environment” includes miles of beaches, acres of conservation land, biking paths, hiking trails, Naples Zoo, Children’s Museum of Naples, Artis-Naples and Naples Botanical Gardens.
 The average annual temperature is 74 degrees Fahrenheit.
 Collier County also has the lowest crime rate of all metropolitan counties in Florida; click the link to view the 2014 Safety Counts report from the Collier County Sheriff's Office.

 Taxes & Business Climate